MangaCutter/MangaCutter/docs/how-to-install-extension.md

    ![You will see this dialog window](img/firefox-plugin-installation.png)
 4. Click `Add` button.
-5. Congratulations! you have successfully installed MangaCutter Browser Adapter.
+5. Congratulations!
+You have successfully installed MangaCutter Browser Adapter.

 ## Opera